+Note: For this measure, a lower rate indicates better performance for all three rates.
 Index Episode Start Date.
 The earliest diagnosis, procedure or prescription between January 1 of the year prior to the measurement year and December 1 of the measurement year.
+For an outpatient claim/encounter, the IESD is the date of service.

 For an acute inpatient encounter identified only by a professional claim (where the discharge date cannot be determined), the IESD is the date of service.
+For dispensed prescriptions, the IESD is the dispense date.